ioanniskarvelis/Compressed-Trie/README.md

 ### Notes
 - Input is treated in lowercase (`HW1` converts input to lowercase).
 - The implementation is array-based with 26 children per node (a–z).

-### Contributing
-PRs welcome for documentation improvements or small fixes.

 ### License
 MIT — see `LICENSE`.